columbia/dvh-asplos-ae/README.md

 ## Prerequisites
 * Two physical machines connected by <em>private</em> network for stable and precise measurements.
   * Cloudlab.us provides machines and preconfigured profiles.
-It is available upon request, especially for artifact evaluation.
+It is available upon request for artifact evaluation.
 See [Instructions for Cloudlab](#instructions-for-cloudlab).

 ## Basic preparation
 Clone this repository on both machines as a **root** user.
 Note that all the commands other than this `git clone` command need to be executed in the directory this repo is cloned.